Land mine: Smart mines

-Other innovations include "self-healing" minefields, which detect gaps in the field and can direct the mines to rearrange their positions and eliminate it.
+Other innovations include "self-healing" minefields, which detect gaps in the field and can direct the mines to rearrange their positions, eliminating the gaps.

 Anti-tank mines

-Anti-tank mines were created not long after the invention of the tank in the First World War.
-At first improvised, purpose-built designs were developed.
+Anti-tank mines were created in response to the invention of the tank in the First World War.
+Though improvised at first, purpose-built designs were soon developed.
 Set off when a tank passes, they attack the tank at one of its weaker areas – the tracks.
 They are designed to immobilize or destroy vehicles and their occupants.
-In U.S. military terminology destroying the vehicles is referred to as a catastrophic kill while only disabling its movement is referred to as a mobility kill.
+In US military terminology destroying the vehicles is referred to as a catastrophic kill while only disabling its movement is referred to as a mobility kill.

 Anti-tank mines are typically larger than anti-personnel mines and require more pressure to detonate.
 The high trigger pressure, normally requiring 100 kg prevents them from being set off by infantry or smaller vehicles of lesser importance.
 More modern anti-tank mines use shaped charges to focus and increase the armor penetration of the explosives.

 Anti-personnel mines

 Anti-personnel mines are designed primarily to kill or injure people, as opposed to vehicles.
 They are often designed to injure rather than kill to increase the logistical support (evacuation, medical) burden on the opposing force.
 Some types of anti-personnel mines can also damage the tracks or wheels of armored vehicles.

-In the asymmetric warfare conflicts and civil wars of the 21st century, improvised explosives, known as IEDs, have partially supplanted conventional landmines as the source of injury to dismounted (pedestrian) soldiers and civilians.
+In the asymmetric warfare conflicts and civil wars of the 21st century, improvised explosives, known as IEDs, have partially supplanted conventional land mines as the source of injury to dismounted (pedestrian) soldiers and civilians.
 IEDs are used mainly by insurgents and terrorists against regular armed forces and civilians.
 The injuries from the anti-personnel IED were recently reported in BMJ Open to be far worse than with landmines resulting in multiple limb amputations and lower body mutilation.